 2 With the side of a spoon cut up any large pieces of ginger into thirds or quarters.

 3 Briskly mix with your spoon till well combined.

 4 Transfer to a 1 cup glass container with lid.
 Cover & refrigerate overnight to allow the ingredients to marry & attain maximum flavor before using.

 1 If you're not familiar with Naan bread, you're in for a treat.
 Naan is a delicious, soft, hand-stretched flatbread made in a traditional fashion in a high heat tandoor oven.
 Most larger supermarkets carry it these days & it's usually found, prepackaged, in the bakery area.
 You can even freeze the package, as is, for months & the bread still tastes fresh when you defrost it!

 2 I found a great set of 5 small measuring spoons online & they take the guess work out of measuring very small amounts that are less than a 1/4 tsp.
 Included in this set are measurements for Tad, Dash, Pinch, Smidgen & Drop.
-As of this writing, you can purchase a set of these Norpro 3080 mini stainless steel measuring spoons on Amazon.com for about $7.00.
-Check your favorite kitchen/cooking store, as they might sell them as well.
+As of this writing, you can purchase a set of these Norpro 3080 mini stainless steel measuring spoons from Amazon.com for only $6.98.